This document covers the current quotas and limits for HERE Workspace and Marketplace services and the resources available within them.

 Additionally, every request to HERE Services is verified against the HERE Account API for validation and the result of the decision check is cached.
 Only decision cache misses will hit the HERE Account and count towards the quota.

 The maximum throughput for a stream layer is set up during layer creation.
-You can specify the maximum throughput of 32 megabytes per second (MBps) for data written to the layer, and separately, the maximum throughput of 64 MBps for data consumed from the layer.
+You can specify the maximum throughput of 32800 KBps (Kilobytes per second) for data written to the layer, and separately, the maximum throughput of 65500 KBps (Kilobytes per second)for data consumed from the layer.

 The service starts throttling inbound messages when the inbound rate exceeds the inbound throughput.
 The service starts throttling outbound messages when the total outbound rate to all consumers exceeds the outbound throughput.
 When throttling occurs, the service response is delayed, but no messages are dropped.

 Additionally, there is a per client appId quota for total stream layer throughput quotas.
 Quotas are byte-rate thresholds defined per client appId.
-A single client appId can span multiple producer and consumer instances, and the quota will apply for all of them as a single entity, such as if the client appId ”test-client” has a produce quota of 10 MBps, this is shared across all instances with that same ID.
+A single client appId can span multiple producer and consumer instances, and the quota will apply for all of them as a single entity, such as if the client appId ”test-client” has a produce quota of 10200 KBps (Kilobytes per second), this is shared across all instances with that same ID.
 The default quota per Kafka topic partition is:

-Catalogs in the HERE Marketplace have a maximum outbound throughput of 2 MBps.
+Catalogs in the HERE Marketplace have a maximum outbound throughput of 2000 KBps (Kilobytes per second).

 The maximum message size for a stream layer is 1 MB.
 For messages larger than 1 MB, it is recommended you upload the data to the Blob API first and pass a message in stream by reference (data handle).